M&M's: 1940–70s: Beginnings

-In the 1930s, Forrest Mars Sr., son of the Mars Company founder, Franklin Clarence Mars, saw soldiers in the Spanish Civil War eating Smarties, British-made chocolate pellets with a colored shell of what confectioners call hard panning (essentially hardened sugar syrup) surrounding the outside, preventing the chocolate confection from melting that were produced under the brand name, Rowntree.
+In the 1930s, Forrest Mars Sr., son of the Mars Company founder, Franklin Clarence Mars, saw soldiers in the Spanish Civil War eating Smarties, a British candy then made by Rowntree's.
+The candy has a chocolate interior protected by a colored shell of hard panning (hardened sugar syrup), preventing the chocolate confection from melting.

 On March 3, 1941 in the United States, Mars received a patent for his own process.
 When his confection company was founded it was entitled, M&M Limited.
 The two Ms represent the last names of Forrest E. Mars Sr. and Bruce Murrie, the son of the Hershey Chocolate Company president, William F. R. Murrie, who had a 20 percent share in the product.
 The arrangement allowed the candies to be made with Hershey chocolate, as at the time, Hershey had control of the rationed chocolate in USA.
 Production of the confection began in 1941 in a factory located at 285 Badger Avenue in Clinton Hill, Newark, New Jersey.

 Nestlé archives note that George Harris of Rowntree did not attempt to sue Mars for stealing the concept for Smarties and that after much negotiation, Harris and Forrest Mars Sr. agreed to share the marketplace rather than to compete, with Rowntree making Mars Bars in Canada, Ireland, and South Africa and with Mars making the sugar-coated confection in the United States without competition from Smarties.